RandomAnass/TDA-DL/README.md

-In this figure we have q growing union of balls and the 1-skeleton of the corresponding Cech complex.
+In this figure we have a growing union of balls and the 1-skeleton of the corresponding Cech complex.
 Here, the complexes illustrate the births and deaths of three holes.
 The corresponding birth-death pairs are generally used to get persistence diagrams.
 Since is often Cech complex computationally expensive, we use other variants like Rips and Alpha complexes.

 It’s hard to work with the persistence diagrams directly.
 So, there are numerous topological descriptors that can be used instead and that preserves the information in the persistence diagrams.

-1. Persistence landscapes.
+3. Persistence landscapes.

 (You can go back to the [first part](https://github.com/RandomAnass/TDA-DL/blob/4286813d8b5f9e59227972db01c319150b0d1665/TDA_DL_report_part1.ipynb) of our project for more details about the previous three elements)

-1. [Persistence Images](https://doi.org/10.48550/arXiv.1507.06217) : a stable finite-dimensional vector representation of persistence diagrams (turning a diagram into a surface.
+4. [Persistence Images](https://doi.org/10.48550/arXiv.1507.06217) : a stable finite-dimensional vector representation of persistence diagrams (turning a diagram into a surface.
-1. Betti curves is a function mapping a persistence diagram to an integer-valued curve, i.e., each Betti curve is a function R→N. [For example](https://bastian.rieck.me/outreach/ECML_PKDD_2020_Lecture_3.pdf):
+5. Betti curves is a function mapping a persistence diagram to an integer-valued curve, i.e., each Betti curve is a function R→N. [For example](https://bastian.rieck.me/outreach/ECML_PKDD_2020_Lecture_3.pdf):

 ![](Aspose.Words.af1164a1-b0f2-48f9-a0c7-236bf9eb69d4.008.png)